 Even though CVA doesn’t present symptoms other than coughing, it often causes increased inflammation in the airways.
 So, it’s very important to manage CVA properly.

 If left untreated, CVA can progress into more severe, chronic asthma.
-A recent study notes “30 to 40 percent of adult patients with CVA, unless adequately treated, may progress to classic asthma.”
-Another study indicated that CVA is one of the most common causes of coughing worldwide.
+A notes “30 to 40 percent of adult patients with CVA, unless adequately treated, may progress to classic asthma.” indicated that CVA is one of the most common causes of coughing worldwide.

 Just like with standard chronic asthma, scientists don’t know what causes CVA.
 One potential reason is that allergens such as pollen may cause coughing.
 Another is that infections in the respiratory system may trigger coughing episodes.